ofriraichel/Data_Business_Analytics_Protfolio/README.md

 This repository contains all of the various projects I have and will work on in my pursuit of becoming a Data Analyst/Business Analyst.
 My projects, in order of most recent to least recent, are as follows:
 # Machine Learning Projects:

-**House price predictions - kaggle competition:** Predicted the sales price for each house described in the data set using multiple relevant features.
+**House price predictions - kaggle competition:** Predicted the sales price for each house described in the data set using features such as : Area of the house and year built.
+I used random forest as my model however I wanted to increase the accuracy so I split the data into 2 : test and split which later I will train two different random forest models on.
+Used Pandas to read CSV data.

 Skills:feature engineering , advanced regression techniques (random forest)